ophiuchus2/wrongthink/README.md

 ### Prerequisites

 Most of the dependencies are included in the build, they are located in the `third_party` directory.
-[Postgresql](https://www.postgresql.org/) & [Boost](https://www.boost.org/) v1.73.0 need to be installed separately.
+[Postgresql](https://www.postgresql.org/) needs to be installed separately.
 The postgresql `libpq`  library is used by `SOCI` for database access, but this should be included by default in the Postgresql installation.
 You may need to tweak the include directories in the `CMakeLists.txt` file depending on where the libpq header files are installed on your system:

 ```
 # include directories